SunnyLimc/obsidian-limc/001 - Workbench/15-445 Basics of databases & Advanced SQL (L1, L2).md

 	- `str1 || str2` is **standard** to concatenate, and `+` in MS SQL, and `CONCAT(str1, str2)` in MySQL
 	- `INSTR(str, pattern)` return the first **pos** of pattern

+- `IFNULL(expr, value)` specify another value if the value from expression is NULL

 - DATE/TIME
 	- **allow** in **output** and **predicates**, it almost everywhere
 	- `NOW()` is **standard**, `CURRENT_TIMESTAMP` is various from func to keyword